Introduction

 Seacoast Safaris offer a variety of trips from their dock in Beaumaris on their hybrid rib boat which has 700HP of power!

-We hope this gives you some ideas of what activities to do in North Wales when you plan your holiday and choose your place to stay.
+We hope this gives you some ideas of what adventure activities there are to do in Eryri | Snowdonia and North Wales if you are both planning your holiday and choosing a place to stay.

 Guests often ask us how long should they come for, so our best tip is…

-don’t just come for two days !!!
+… don’t just come for two days !!!

 Crafnant House is our B&B in the village of Trefriw, Eryri | Snowdonia.